Nototheniidae: Genera

-These subfamilies are not recognised in the 5th Edition of Fishes of the World.

 Characteristics

 Nototheniidae fishes have fusiform or elongate and oblong bodies.
-They typically have two dorsal fins, the first having 3 to 11 spines and the second having 25-42 segmented fin rays.
+They typically have two dorsal fins, the first having 3 to 11 spines and the second having 25–42 segmented fin rays.
 The anal fin is similar to the second dorsal fin and has 22 to 40 segmented rays.
 All but the last dorsal and anal fin rays are branched.
 The caudal fin is rounded to forked and the pectoral fins are large.
 The mouth is terminal and may be horizontal or angled with a protrusible upper jaw.
 There are no teeth on the roof of the mouth. in most species there are no spines on the preoperculum or operculum.
 Any scales are usually ctenoid although the spinules may be reduced or absent.
-They have between 1and 3 lateral lines.
+They have between 1 and 3 lateral lines.
 They vary in size from.
 Total length of 11 cm in Patagonotothen cornucola to 215 cm in the Patagonian toothfish (Dissostichus eleginoides).